-We are not told why God does not save all mankind when all were equally undeserving, and when the sacrifice on Calvary was that of a Person of infinite value, amply sufficient to save all men had God so desired it.
-But the Scriptures do tell us that not all will be saved.
-However, we can say that the atonement, which was worked out at an enormous cost to God Himself, is His own property, and that He is at liberty to make whatever use of it He chooses.
+It is not revealed why God does not save all mankind, when all were equally undeserving, and when the sacrifice on Calvary was that of a Person of infinite value, amply sufficient to save all men, had God so desired it.
+The Scriptures do show that not all will be saved; however, it must be remembered that the atonement, which was worked out at an enormous cost to God Himself, is God's own property; He is at liberty to make whatever use of it He chooses.
 No man has any claim to any part of it.
-We are told repeatedly that salvation is by grace.
-And grace is favor shown to the undeserving, even to the ill- deserving.
+The Bible teaches repeatedly that salvation is by grace.
+Grace is favor shown to the undeserving--even to the ill-deserving.
 If any part of man's salvation were due to his own good works, then indeed there would be a difference in men, and those who had responded to the gracious offer could justly point the finger of scorn at the lost and say, "You had the same chance that I had.
-I accepted, but you refused.
-Therefore you have no excuse."
-But no. God has so arranged this system that those who are saved can only be eternally grateful that God has saved them.

-It is not for us to ask why God does as He does, for the Scripture declares:

-"Nay but, O man, who art thou that repliest against God?
-Shall the thing formed say to him that formed it, Why hast thou make me thus?
-Or hath no the potter a right over the clay, from the same lump to make one part a vessel unto honor, and another unto dishonor?
-What if God, willing to show his wrath, and to make his power known, endured with much long-suffering vessels fitted unto destruction: and that he might make known the riches of his glory upon vessels of mercy which he afore prepared unto glory, even us, whom he also called."
+I accepted, but you refused; therefore, you have no excuse."
+But no!
+God has so arranged this system that those who are saved can only be eternally grateful that God has saved them.
+It is not for man to ask why God does as He does, for the Scripture declares: "Nay but, O man, who art thou that repliest against God?
+Shall the thing formed say to him that formed it, Why hast thou made me thus?
+Hath not the potter power over the clay, of the same lump to make one vessel unto honour, and another unto dishonour?
+What if God, willing to show his wrath, and to make his power known, endured with much longsuffering the vessels of wrath fitted to destruction: And that he might make known the riches of his glory on the vessels of mercy, which he had afore prepared unto glory, Even us, whom he hath called..."
 (Rom.
-9:20-24)
+9:20-24).

 Only the Calvinist seems to take the fall of man seriously.
-A proper evaluation of the fall and of man's present hopeless condition is the missing element in so much of today's thinking, teaching and preaching.
-Arminianism seriously errs in assuming that man has sufficient ability to turn to God if only he will.
-The Calvinist insists that man is not merely sick or indisposed or just needs the right incentive, but that he is spiritually dead, and that the atonement of Christ does not merely make salvation an abstract possibility such that all men can turn to God if they will.
-The Calvinist holds that the atonement was an objective work accomplished in history which removed all legal barriers against those to whom it was to be applied, and that it would be followed by the work of the Holy Spirit subjectively applying the merits of that atonement to the hearts of those for whom it was divinely intended.
+A proper evaluation of the fall and man's present hopeless condition is the missing element in so much of today's thinking, teaching and preaching.
+Arminianism seriously errs in assuming that man has sufficient ability to turn to God, if only he will.
+The Calvinist insists that man is not merely sick or indisposed or just needing the right incentive; he is spiritually dead.
+The atonement of Christ does not merely make salvation an abstract possibility (such that all men can turn to God if they will).
+The Calvinist holds that the atonement was an objective work, accomplished in history, which removed all legal barriers against those to whom it was to be applied.
+It is followed by the work of the Holy Spirit subjectively applying the merits of that atonement to the hearts of those for whom it was divinely intended.

-We call attention again to one of the most important verses in Scripture concerning the matter of salvation: "No man can come to me, except the Father that sent me draw him" (John 6:44).
-Another like it is; "All that the Father giveth me shall come unto me; and he that cometh to me I will in no wise cast out" (John 6:37).
-And to the Christians in Corinth, Paul wrote: "The natural man receiveth not the things of the Spirit of God: for they are foolishness to him; and he cannot know them, because they are spiritually judged" (I Cor.
+Here, again, is one of the most important verses in Scripture concerning the matter of salvation: "No man can come to me, except the Father which hath sent me draw him" (Jn.
+6:44).
+Another like it is, "All that the Father giveth me shall come to me; and him that cometh to me I will in no wise cast out" (Jn.
+6:37).
+The Apostle Paul wrote, "The natural man receiveth not the things of the Spirit of God: for they are foolishness unto him: neither can he know them, because they are spiritually discerned" (1 Cor.
 2:14).